 - Other health-related courses from departments such as Psychology, Sociology, Anthropology, Health Education, and Gender Studies.

-- Proficiency in a foreign language
+- Proficiency in a foreign language, especially Spanish

-3. Central Application Services for Physician Assistants
+3. Central Application Service for Physician Assistants

 4. Graduate Record Exam (GRE)